Murder of Jun Lin: Murder and investigation

 At 11:33p.m.
 EDT (03:33 UTC), police searched the apartment Magnotta was renting on Décarie Boulevard.
 He had moved in four months prior, and his rent was paid up to June1.
 The apartment had been mostly emptied before he left.
 Blood was found on different items, including the mattress, the refrigerator, the table, and the bathtub.
 "If you don't like the reflection.
 Don't look in the mirror.
 I don't care [sic]" was written in red ink on the inside of a closet.

 On May30, 2012, it was confirmed that the body parts belonged to the same individual, later identified as Jun Lin.
 The suspect in the case was quickly identified as Magnotta, who had by then fled.

 A note was found with the package sent to the Conservative Party, saying six body parts had been distributed, and that the perpetrator would kill again.
 The other three packages also contained notes, but their contents were undisclosed by police, who cited their concerns about possible copycat crimes.
 On June5, 2012, a package containing a right foot was delivered to St.George's School, and another package containing a right hand to False Creek Elementary School in Vancouver, British Columbia.
 It was confirmed that both packages were sent from Montreal.
 Some of the packages were wrapped in pink tissue paper; one of them was labeled with a note saying "Roses are red, violets are blue, the police will need dental records to identify you bitch."

 On June13, 2012, the four limbs and the torso were matched to Lin using DNA samples from his family.
-On July1, his head was recovered at the edge of a small lake in Montreal's Angrignon Park, after police received an anonymous tip.
+On July1, Lin's head was recovered at the edge of a small lake in Montreal's Angrignon Park, after police received an anonymous tip.